Chaston History, Family Crest & Coats of Arms

 Early History of the Chaston family

-Another 365 words (26 lines of text) covering the years 1279, 1327, 1335 and 1500 are included under the topic Early Chaston History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chaston research.
+Another 183 words (13 lines of text) covering the years 1279, 1327, 1335 and 1500 are included under the topic Early Chaston History in all our PDF Extended History products and printed products wherever possible.

 Chaston Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Chaston are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Chaston include: Chaston, Chasten, Chasteyn, Chauston, Causton, Chastonne, Chastone, Chastenne, Chastein and many more.

 Early Notables of the Chaston family (pre 1700)